5th Air Division: World War II

-As the American forces moved eastward, the 5th's units flew from Algeria beginning in January 1943, attacking coastal targets in Tunisia, and also concentrations of Rommel's Afrika Corps.
-The 5th BW moved to Tunisia in August.
+As the American forces moved eastward, the 5th's units flew from Algeria beginning in January 1943, attacking coastal targets in Tunisia, and also concentrations of Erwin Rommel's Afrika Corps.
+The 5th moved to Tunisia in August.
 Targets included airdromes, marshalling yards, bridges, and troop concentrations.
 In February 1943, the 5th, in direct support of ground operations, bombed enemy troop concentrations in the Kasserine Pass.
 From its airfields in Tunisia, its subordinate units bombed Pantelleria, Sicily, and marshaling yards and airdromes on the Italian mainland.
-By October, the 5th Bomb Wing consisted of the two B-17 groups as well as two P-38 equipped fighter groups (1st, 325th FG).
+By October, the 5th Bombardment Wing consisted of the two B-17 groups as well as two P-38 equipped fighter groups (1st, 325th FG).

 On 1 November 1943, Fifteenth Air Force was established as a second American strategic air force in the European Theater.
 It was hoped that the 15th AF stationed in the Mediterranean would be able to operate when the Eighth Air Force in England was socked in by bad English weather.
 Twelfth Air Force would continue to operate, however it would be realigned as a tactical air force.
 The 97th and 301st were joined with three additional B-17 groups (2d, 98th 99th BG) with its reassignment to Fifteenth Air Force.

 Missions were flown from Tunisia in November against a Messerschmidt assembly plant in Austria, and against some Italian targets, however the wing and its groups were in the process of moving to new airfields captured around Foggia in Italy in late September.
 Advanced echelons moved initially, working with engineering units to prepare the airfields and extend runways to accommodate the B-17.
 The 2d Bomb Group moved to Amendola airfield, while the 97th moved to the Foggia airfield, as its base at San Giovanni was still not ready.
 The 301st flew into Cerignola and the 99th into Tortorella.

 Once settled into their new bases around Foggia the 5th began a series of raids, attacking enemy targets in Germany, Austria, Hungary, Yugoslavia, Greece, and Bulgaria.
 In June 1944, its groups began "shuttle bombing" and landing on airfields behind the Russian front.
 On these missions, American aircraft took off from airdromes in Italy, made a bombing attack, and landed on airdromes in the Soviet Union.
 Then they reversed the process.
 In August 1944, the 5th Wing supported Operation Dragoon, the invasion of Southern France.

 The 5th Bomb Wing continued strategic bombing missions until the Germans surrendered in May 1945.
 It was inactivated in Italy on 2 November 1945.